-The following information concerning the State's budgets has been obtained from publicly available information which the County believes to be reliable; however, the County does not guaranty the accuracy or completeness of this information and has not independently verified such information.
-Furthermore, it should not be inferred from the inclusion of this information in this Official Statement that the principal or interest due with respect to the Note is payable from any funds of the State.
+The following information concerning the State's budgets has been obtained from publicly available information which the County believes to be reliable; however, the County does not guarantee the accuracy or completeness of this information and has not independently verified such information.
+Furthermore, it should not be inferred from the inclusion of this information in this Official Statement that the principal or interest due with respect to the Notes is payable from any funds of the State.

 The County relies significantly upon State and Federal payments for reimbursement of various costs including certain mandated programs.
-For Fiscal Year 2013-14, approximately 42.1% of the County's General Fund budget revenues consist of payments from the State and approximately 20.7% consists of payments from the Federal government.
+For Fiscal Year 2013-14, approximately 42.1% of the County's General Fund budget revenues consist of payments from the State and 20.7% consists of payments from the Federal government.
 For Fiscal Year 2014-15, the County projects that approximately 43.1% of its General Fund budget revenues will consist of payments from the State and 20.4% will consist of payments from the Federal government.

-The following information concerning the State's budgets has been obtained from publicly available information which the County believes to be reliable; however, the County neither takes any responsibility for nor guarantees the accuracy or completeness thereof.
+The following information concerning the State's budgets has been obtained from publicly available information which the County believes to be reliable; however, the County neither takes any responsibility for or guarantees the accuracy or completeness thereof.
 The County has not independently verified such information.
-Information about the State Budget is regularly available at various Statemaintained websites.
-Text of the current and past budgets may be found at the Department of Finance website.
+Information about the State Budget is regularly available at various State-maintained websites.
+Text of the budget may be found at the Department of Finance website.
 An impartial analysis of the budget is posted by the Office of the Legislative Analyst at its website.
+In addition, various State official statements, many of which contain a summary of the current and past State budgets, may be found at the website of the State Treasurer.
 The information referred to is prepared by the respective State agency maintaining each website and not by the County or the Underwriters, and the County and the Underwriters take no responsibility for the continued accuracy of the internet addresses or for the accuracy or timeliness of information posted there, and such information is not incorporated herein by these references.

-For a description of certain potential impacts of the State budget on the finances and operations of the County, see APPENDIX A: "INFORMATION REGARDING THE COUNTY OF RIVERSIDE - Financial Information - Impacts of State Budget" attached hereto.
+For a description of certain potential impacts of the State budget on the finances and operations of the County, see APPENDIX A - "INFORMATION REGARDING THE COUNTY OF RIVERSIDE - FINANCIAL INFORMATION - Impacts of State Budget" attached hereto.